Ashton-Tate: IBM PC

 With the growing popularity of ever-larger hard drives on personal computers, dBASE II turned out to be a huge seller.
 For its time, dBASE was extremely advanced.
 It was one of the first database products that ran on a microcomputer, and its programming environment (the dBASE language) allowed it to be used to build a wide variety of custom applications.
 Although microcomputers had limited memory and storage at the time, dBASE nevertheless allowed a huge number of small-to-medium-sized tasks to be automated.
-The value-added resellers (VARs) who developed applications using dBASE became an important early sales channel for dBASE.
+The value-added resellers (VARs) who developed applications using dBASE were an important sales channel for dBASE.

-By the end of the fiscal year ending in January 1982, the firm had revenues of almost $3.7 million with an operating loss of $313,000 dollars.
+By the end of the fiscal year ending in January 1982, the firm had revenues of almost $3.7 million with an operating loss of $313,000.

 Among Cole's early acts was to hire an accountant to set up a financial system, install a management structure, and introduce processes to manage operations and orders.
 Cole's mission was "to shift the balance of power from those who understand how computers work to those who need what computers can do."

 Cole licensed two products in 1982, building on his publishing background.
 These two unsuccessful products were launched in October 1982: The Financial Planner and The Bottom Line Strategist.
-The Financial Planner was a sophisticated financial modeling system that used its own internal language - but it was not as widely appealing as spreadsheets like SuperCalc.
-The Bottom Line Strategist was a template financial analysis system that had very limited flexibility and function.
+The Financial Planner (developed by Dennis Brown)was a sophisticated financial modeling system that used its own internal programming language, but it was not as widely appealing as spreadsheets like SuperCalc.
+The Bottom Line Strategist was a template financial analysis system that had very limited flexibility and functionality.
 Both were released at the same price as dBASE II, but neither product was aggressively marketed, and both were put into a benign-neglect mode by Turner when it became clear that they did not have sizable potential.
+As a result, they died quietly without creating a big mess, according to Turner.
+Neither of these products was of strategic value or depth.